tardate/LittleArduinoProjects/Electronics101/LM324/SplitterBuffer/README.md

 ### Results

-It seems to work.
-Adjusting the load does not change the output of either opamp.
+HEre are some test results:
 * CH1: input
 * CH3: opamp 1 output
 * CH3: opamp 2 output

-at 1kHz:
+At 1kHz, adjusting the load does not change the output of either opamp.
+Output signals are relatively undistorted.

 ![1kHz](./assets/SplitterBuffer_1kHz.gif?raw=true)

-at 100kHz:
+At 100kHz, adjusting the load still has no impact of the output of either opamp.
+Output signals are somewhat phase-shifted.
+But this appears unrelated to the split configuration, as it is the same as seen when just a single opamp is used.

 ![100kHz](./assets/SplitterBuffer_100kHz.gif?raw=true)

 ## Construction